-All of this is available, all year round, via a free membership permit.
-To obtain your free permit, please download and complete the application form on the left navigation menu or pick-up one from the entrance gate at the reserve.
+All of this is available, all year round, via a free membership permit (which must be obtained prior to visiting).
+To obtain your free permit, please download and complete the application form on the left navigation menu.
+Please allow up to 1 week for applications to be processed.

 Please note, that to protect vulnerable wildlife, the nature reserve has a strict no dog policy.

 Please explore the site for more information as well as the latest news from the reserve.

 Members also have access to an active Facebook page, which has an array of wildlife photographs and the latest reserve sightings.